Mellanox/arc_ltp/README.md

 * fs/fs_racer* - these tests are written for bash which isn't available however they doesn't use syntax unsupported by BusyBox so they run nicely if `bash` is replaced with `sh`.
+* mm/mmapstress06 - to pass this test requires 512 MiB RAM on board.
+So either ARC Linux kernel image must be compiled with 512 MiB RAM or ANON_GRAN_PAGES_MAX in test source code must be changed to 16U instead of 32U.
 * sched/pth_str02 - this test will fail with current paramter "-n 1000" until
   STAR 9000579074 will be fixed